Welcome

 Statutory Duty of Care

 Section 1 of the Trustee Act 2000 imposes a statutory duty of care.
 PRs must exercise such care and skill as is reasonable in the circumstances, considering any special knowledge or experience they have, and whether they act in a professional capacity.
+This duty applies when PRs exercise functions such as investing estate funds, acquiring land, insuring assets, and appointing agents, nominees or custodians.

-Key Term: statutory duty of care The legal obligation on trustees and PRs to act with reasonable care and skill when performing certain functions, especially investment and delegation.
+The legal obligation on trustees and PRs to act with reasonable care and skill when performing certain functions, especially investment and delegation.

 Investment Powers and Standard Investment Criteria

 Section 3 gives PRs a general power of investment, allowing them to make any investment as if they were absolute owners, unless the will or trust instrument restricts this power.
-Section 4 requires PRs to have regard to the standard investment criteria:
+Section 8 separately authorises acquisition of land in the UK for investment, for occupation by a beneficiary, or for any other reason.
+If the will/trust contemplates investment in land outside the UK, an express power is needed; s.8 does not extend overseas without such drafting.

 • Suitability of investments to the trust or estate